Major Requirements. The major requirements include eight core courses, four elective courses, and a one- or two-semester thesis.

 PHYS 108.
 Modern Physics/Lab.

-Senior Thesis.
-Students may choose to complete a one-semester thesis (GEO 457) or a two-semester thesis (GEO 457 and 458).
+In academic year 2019-20, seniors may choose to complete a one-semester thesis (GEO 457) or a two-semester thesis (GEO 457 and 458).
 The two-semester option is normally reserved for honors candidates, those students who plan to pursue a career in the geological or environmental sciences, and/or those planning to attend graduate school in geological or environmental sciences.
+Beginning in academic year 2020-21, the two-semester thesis option will be reserved for honors thesis students only.

-B.S.
+B.S. or B.A.
 Degree for Geology Majors.
-Students planning careers in the geological or environmental sciences are encouraged to complete a two-semester thesis (GEO 457 and 458), and to complete the Bachelor of Science degree requirements, available in the Academic Program section of the catalog.
+Students may get either a Bachelor of Science (B.S.) or a Bachelor of Arts (B.A.) degree in Geology.
+Students planning careers or graduate school in the geological or environmental sciences are encouraged to complete a two-semester thesis (GEO 457 and 458), and to complete the Bachelor of Science (B.S.) degree requirements (2 semesters of introductory chemistry and physics and calculus.
+See details in the Academic Program section of the catalog.)
+All others are encouraged to complete a B.A. degree.

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for any course used to fulfill the major requirements.